Opentrons/opentrons/api/docs/source/calibration.rst

 Connect to Robot
 --------------------

-Make sure your robot is turned on, and your laptop is connected via USB cable.
+Make sure your robot is turned on, and your laptop is connected via USB cable or Wifi.

-Go to the select port drop down, and refresh if no ports are shown.
-Once the port shows up, click it and the robot will jog up and down.

 .. screenshot button with port drop down